 Web apps are also an obvious gateway into your environment and sensitive data.
 Undoubtedly, you need to protect the data connected to your web application as well as your wider network from a breach, by preventing your web app from becoming a stepping-stone for lateral movement leading to further data exfiltration or ransomware.

-Your web applications perform critical business functions and are an exposed entry points to your network.
+Your web apps perform critical business functions and are an exposed entry points to your network.
 This combination of high exposure and potential impact warrants targeted protections.
-When you deploy a WAF, you’re staying vigilant against serious attempts to steal your data, hold it hostage, or disrupt business practices.
+When you deploy a WAF, you stay vigilant against serious attempts to steal your data, hold it hostage, or disrupt business practices.

 WAFs protect against attacks such as: